Li-Chongyi/Water-Net_Code/README.md

 ## Training
 1. Clone the repo
-2. Prepare your training data following the paper
+2. Download the VGG-pretrained model from Dropbox: https://drive.google.com/open?id=1asWe_rCduu6f09uiAz_aEP4KAiuoVSRS or Baidu Cloud: https://pan.baidu.com/s/1seDVBooFkmaJ6qF5kuAIsQ (Password: c0nj) (It's preparing for perception loss.)
+2. Set the network parameters, including learning rate, batch, weights of losses, etc., according to the paper
-3. Generate the preprocessing training data by using the "generate_training_data.m" in folder named generate_training_data
+3. Generate the preprocessing training data by using the "generate_training_data.m" in folder named generate_test_data
-4. Put the inputs to corresponding folders (raw images to "test_real",  WB images to "wb_real", GC images to "gc_real", HE images to "ce_real")
+4. Put the training data to corresponding folders (raw images to "input_train",  WB images to "input_wb_train", GC images to "input_gc_train", HE images to "input_ce_train"); We randomly select the training data from our released dataset.
+The performance of different training data is almost same
+5. In this code, you can add validation data by preprocessing your validation data (with GT) by the "generate_validation_data.m" in folder named generate_test_data, then put them to the corresponding folders (raw images to "input_test",  WB images to "input_wb_test", GC images to "input_gc_test", HE images to "input_ce_test")
 5. Python main.py
-6. Find checkpoint in the xx
+6. Find checkpoint in the ./checkpoint/coarse_112

 # Contact Us